codeface-io/SwiftObserver/README.md

 # Transforms

 Transforms make common steps of message processing more succinct and readable.
-They allow to map, filter, unwrap and select messages.
+They allow to map, filter and unwrap messages in many ways.
 You may freely chain these transforms together and also define new ones with them.

 This example transforms messages of type `Update<String?>` into ones of type `Int`: